nxtArnav-sharma/EFI-for-macOS-Sequioa-working-on-Hp-probook-440-G6/README.md

 ✅ Battery indicator
 ✅ USB ports (properly mapped)
 ✅ Brightness and volume control
-✅ iServices (App Store, iCloud, iMessage, FaceTime)
+✅ iServices (App Store, iCloud, iMessage, FaceTime)(you might need an old Apple account as per the recent security pacthes, or with a new account please contact Apple Customer support)

 ---